MagriLab/CAE-ESN-Kolmogorov/tutorial/README.md

 The structure is organised as follows:

 1. Gen_data.ipynb produces the dataset by solving the Kolmogorov flow using KolSol (https://github.com/MagriLab/KolSol), a pseudospectral solver implemented in pytorch.
+Alternatively, the dataset can be downloaded from (https://zenodo.org/record/7698307#.ZAMyrtLP1mg).

 2. Autoencoder.ipynb (i) trains the multiscale convolutional autoencoder (implemented in tensorflow 2.x), (ii) shows the performance in the test set of the reconstruction and (iii) saves the encoded data for the ESN to be trained on.